Suppressing Notice Messages with PostgreSQL on Rails

-If you’re using SQL, then you’re probably using PostgreSQL.
-And if you’re using PostgreSQL, then you probably get those annoying as hell notice messages outputted everywhere when you do anything that alters the database schema.
+If you’re using PostgreSQL then you might get those annoying notice messages when you do anything that alters the database schema.
 They look something like this:

 NOTICE: CREATE TABLE will create implicit sequence "groups_id_seq" for serial column "groups.id" NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index "groups_pkey" for table "groups" NOTICE: CREATE TABLE will create implicit sequence "projects_id_seq" for serial column "projects.id" NOTICE: CREATE TABLE / PRIMARY KEY will create implicit index "projects_pkey" for table "projects"

-So annoying.
 And the more tables your project has the more annoying it gets.
-I first noticed it a year or so ago and have been half-assedly trying to fix it ever since.
+I’ve been halfheartedly trying to fix it for the last year without any luck.
 Google suggests putting various combinations of

 SET client_min_messages TO WARNING; in a